 Getting a vehicle registration renewed in Texas is going to require documentation.
 What you need to have in hand varies depending on how you’re renewing.

 For all of these steps, you’ll need proof of insurance.
-For online and by-mail renewal, the TexasSure Vehicle Insurance Verification Program will make check for your proof of insurance.
-If you go in-person, make sure you bring a printed copy.
+For online and by-mail renewal, the TexasSure Vehicle Insurance Verification Program will check for your proof of insurance.
+If you go in-person, make sure you bring a printed copy of your insurance plan.